ISVS-14 Successfully Concluded in Vietnam

 Hoang Thuc Hao Hoang leads the 1+1>2 Architects, practicing in Vietnam.
 He is also the Vice President of the Vietnam Institute of Architects.
 Hoang Thuc Hao Hoang is the first Vietnamese architect to win the 2016 SIA-GETZ Award for Outstanding Architect in Asia, and also the first Vietnamese to be awarded 02 major awards (organized once in every three years): The Vassilis Sgoutas Prize for Implemented Architecture Serving the Impoverished 2017 & The Robert Matthew Prize for Sustainable and Humane Environments 2023 by the International Union of Architects (UIA).
 UIA has said: "Hoang Thuc Hao pays special attention to rural areas and poor communities, highlighting the role of architects in the process of social construction and renovation.
 Deeply understanding and adapting to local conditions, Hoang has pioneered innovations.
 Through his work, people participating and being an integral part of the construction process are empowered to improve their living environment.
 Not only does he aim for sustainability in construction, but more importantly, he respects and promotes cultural value in his works - an aspect often overlooked in developing economies."
 In fact, Hoang Thuc Hao is one of the few Vietnamese architects with a clear community mindset in combining the natural and living environments with strong community and cultural connections.
 His architecture focuses on the practical support of communities through diverse projects such as community houses, workers' houses, schools for disadvantaged children and new rural villages.
 An effective approach, combining academic knowledge and folk experience, natural elements, and core indigenous culture, his work is an effective testament to the preservation and promotion of local identity, in a contemporary context.
 He has proposed the philosophy of 'architecture of happiness' suggesting that architecture is not simply about designing and creating space but can bring about justice and happiness.
 He will tell us how this is done.

-Keynote Speaker 3: 19th December 2025, Morning - Architect Nripal Adhikary of ABARI, Kathmandu, Nepal.
+Keynote Speaker 3 was the Architect Nripal Adhikary of ABARI, Kathmandu, Nepal.

 Based in Kathmandu, Nepal, Nripal Adhikary runs a socially and environmentally committed research, design and construction practice ABARI.
 Through ABARI, he promotes the idea of owner-driven reconstruction taking inspiration from resilient vernacular practices, perfected over centuries.
 ABARI is dedicated to developing contemporary ways of utilising vernacular knowledge.
 He also delves into extensive research and material testing, as well as the demonstration of these findings via tangible projects showcasing the strength, scale and flexibility of natural materials.
 The architecture firm essentially operates on the belief that a healthy, sustainable, creative and prosperous life can be lived by utilising the natural resources around us.
 They believe that these natural resources bear the potential of being moulded into entities embodying strength and flexibility comparable to industrial materials, whilst also remaining ecologically sound, easily renewable, cheaper, lighter and easy to transport and dispose of, especially in Nepal, which is home to more than 50 bamboo species that cover more than 60,000 hectares.
 Through ABARI, he focuses on understanding and examining vernacular architecture to utilise these practices to build structures that are more contemporarily styled, encompass modern services, and also make use of modern provisions.
 The firm primarily employs local natural materials such as bamboo, stones, reed and adobe as opposed to concrete and steel.
 ABARI has created supply chains for the materials that they use, most of which are obtained locally.
 In fact, ABARI also seeks to build structures that are earthquake resistant and offer a healthy, energy-efficient and sustainable alternative to conventional building practices.
 In fact, Nripal Adhikary and his Nepalese architecture studio undertakes research and experimentation to redesign several traditional materials in order to cater to extant aesthetic sensibilities and functional needs.
 Further, the studio particularly focuses on material experimentation and testing and develops ways to utilise household and construction waste for reuse and energy generation.
 ABARI also hosts training sessions for individuals keen on learning traditional building techniques.
 Nripal Adhikary will share with us his vast knowledge and experience about understanding vernacular and engaging in design in creating a better world.